Gunvor earnings rise despite Russian exposure cut

-LONDON Trading house Gunvor on Thursday reported a rise in core earnings and traded volumes saying it emerged stronger from brief turmoil in 2014 when its Russian co-founder sold out of the business now worth at least $2.7 billion (2 billion pounds).
+LONDON, April 30 Trading house Gunvor on Thursday reported a rise in core earnings and traded volumes saying it emerged stronger from brief turmoil in 2014 when its Russian co-founder sold out of the business now worth at least $2.7 billion.

 Russian businessman Gennady Timchenko sold his 50-percent voting stake in Gunvor to another co-founder and chief executive Torbjorn Tornqvist in March 2014, a day before the United States slapped sanctions on him and other allies of Russian President Vladimir Putin over the crisis in Ukraine.